vitejs/vite/docs/config/index.md

   By default, Vite will crawl your index.html to detect dependencies that need to be pre-bundled.
 If build.rollupOptions.input is specified, Vite will crawl those entry points instead.

-  If neither of these fit your needs, you can specify custom entries using this option - the value should be a [fast-glob pattern](https://github.com/mrmlnc/fast-glob#basic-syntax) or array of patterns that are relative from vite project root.
+  If neither of these fit your needs, you can specify custom entries using this option - the value should be a [fast-glob pattern](https://github.com/mrmlnc/fast-glob#basic-syntax) or array of patterns that are relative from Vite project root.
 This will overwrite default entries inference.

 ### optimizeDeps.exclude